Azure/azure-pixel-tracker/README.md

 //This solution package contains materials to help both technical and business audiences understand our  Customer Churn Prediction Solution built on the [Cortana Intelligence Suite]().

-//## Business Audiences
+## Business Audiences

-//In this repository you will find a folder labeled [*Solution Overview for Business Audiences*]() which contains a presentation covering this solution and benefits of using the Cortana Intelligence Suite.
+In this repository you will find a folder labeled [*Solution Overview for Business Audiences*]() which contains a presentation covering this solution and benefits of using the Cortana Intelligence Suite.

-//For more information on how to tailor Cortana Intelligence to your needs [connect with one of our partners](http://aka.ms/CISFindPartner).
+For more information on how to tailor Cortana Intelligence to your needs [connect with one of our partners](http://aka.ms/CISFindPartner).

 ## Technical Audiences